alo9507/legacy-octobay-app/LIGHTPAPER.md

 ## Oracles

-The service uses Chainlink nodes as oracles, that run custom external adapters while also acting as relay stations, funded from prior deposits, to provide the seamless onboarding experience.
+The service uses Chainlink nodes as oracles, that run custom external adapters, to check data from GitHub and also to send notifications via email, Twitter or GitHub.

-Oracles will also be the only form of project funding.
+Oracles will also be the main form of project funding.
 Actions that don't require oracles, won't cost more than the Etherem gas fee.
-While Ethereum gas costs will be the only user-facing fees, oracles will still be payed in LINK but also ETH to directly cover the gas cost and enable a more autonomous operation.
+While Ethereum gas costs will be the only user-facing fees, oracles will still be payed in LINK via internal swaps.

-Up to ten oracles will balance out rate limitations GitHub, Twitter and other services have and ensure decentralization.
+## Gas Station Network

+The Gas Station Network is used to facilitate the meta transactions needed for the seamless onboarding process.
+OctoBay runs its own relaý station, with the rest of the network as its backup.

+## UI Forks

+The UI is meant to get forked and deployed as a GitHub page or elsewhere, including an own API server to backup the system or to be adjusted and built upon.

 ## Current Status

 There is an early prototype comprising GitHub user registration, ETH transfers to GitHub users, issue deposits/withdrawals, claiming tokens for merged pull requests and spending them to pin issues and a simple UI, providing access to those features.
 Basic Chainlink integration is finished but further additions/improvements will come.

-## Challenges